Spinning Brownian motion: Examples

-This theorem has been successfully used by Harrison, Landau and Shepp \cite{HaL85} to give an explicit formula for the stationary distribution $\mu$ of obliquely reflected Brownian motion in planar domains, in two cases: (a) the domain is of class $C^2(\CC)$ and bounded, and the reflection coefficient $\kappa$ has a global extension to a $C^2_b(\RR^2)$ vector field; and (b) the domain is a convex polygon, and the reflection coefficient is constant in each face.
-Their technique to obtain an explicit representation is to assume that $\mu(dx) = \rho(x)dx$ and integrate \eqref{eq:weiss} by parts to obtain a PDE with boundary conditions for $\rho$, and solve such equation.
+This theorem has been successfully used by Harrison, Landau and Shepp \cite{HaL85} to give an explicit formula for the stationary distribution of obliquely reflected Brownian motion in planar domains, in two cases: (a) the domain is of class $C^2(\CC)$ and bounded, and the reflection coefficient $\kappa$ has a global extension to a $C^2_b(\RR^2)$ vector field; and (b) the domain is a convex polygon, and the reflection coefficient is constant in each face.
+Their technique to obtain an explicit representation is to assume that the stationary distribution has a density $\rho$ with respect to Lebesgue measure in the domain, integrate \eqref{eq:weiss} by parts to obtain a PDE with boundary conditions for $\rho$, and solve such equation.
 Our approach to obtain the stationary distribution for some specific cases of spinning Brownian motion is based on the same idea.